fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

     Note that the effectiveness of aligned attributes for static variables may be limited by inherent limitations in the system linker and/or object file format.
 On some systems, the linker is only able to arrange for variables to be aligned up to a certain maximum alignment.
 (For some linkers, the maximum supported alignment may be very very small.)
 If your linker is only able to align variables up to a maximum of 8-byte alignment, then specifying aligned(16) in an `__attribute__` still only provides you with 8-byte alignment.
 See your linker documentation for further information.

     Stack variables are not affected by linker restrictions; GCC can properly align them on any target.

+The default alignment is *sufficient* for all scalar types, but may not be enough for all vector types on a target that supports vector operations.

+> [x86 Assembly/SSE](https://en.wikibooks.org/wiki/X86_Assembly/SSE#SSE2:_Added_with_Pentium_4) - `movapd`: move two 64-bit(double precision) floats, vector is 16 byte aligned.
+Refer to [Demystifying SSE Move Instructions](https://www.gamedev.net/blog/615/entry-2250281-demystifying-sse-move-instructions/).

 [GCC](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html) also provides a target specific macro `__BIGGEST_ALIGNMENT__`, which is the *largest* alignment ever used for *any* data type on the target machine you are compiling for.